 Travis J Cross

 Travis J. Cross (b.
-1977, Korea) is an American composer and conductor.
+1977, South Korea) is an American composer and conductor.

-Cross earned Doctor and Master of Music degrees in conducting from Northwestern University in Evanston, Ill., and the Bachelor of Music degree cum laude in vocal and instrumental music education from St. Olaf Collegein Northfield, Minn.
+He earned Doctor and Master of Music degrees in conducting from Northwestern University in Evanston, Ill., and the Bachelor of Music degree cum laude in vocal and instrumental music education from St. Olaf College in Northfield, Minn.
 His principal teachers were Mallory Thompson and Timothy Mahr.
 Prior to graduate study, he taught for four years at Edina (Minn.)
 High School, where he conducted two concert bands and oversaw the marching band program.

 Dr. Cross serves as associate professor of music and department chair in the Herb Alpert School of Music at the University of California, Los Angeles, where he conducts the wind ensemble and symphonic band, and directs the graduate program in wind conducting.
 As wind ensemble conductor for five years at Virginia Tech in Blacksburg, Va., Cross led students in performances at the Virginia Music Educators Association conference, Kennedy Center, and Carnegie Hall and developed the Virginia Tech Band Directors Institute into a major summer conducting workshop.